saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 Additionally, you can specify a program or script for coresnap to call during snapshot generation to populate these values dynamically.

-By default, coresnap will execute `/opt/backtrace/etc/coresnap/defaults` and pass the faulted process' executable name as the first parameter to the script.
+By default, coresnap executes `/opt/backtrace/etc/coresnap/defaults` and passes the faulted process' executable name as the first parameter to the script.
 If needed, you can modify the `defaults.command` path in the `coresnap.conf` file.

 After making any changes to `coresnap.conf`, remember to restart coresnapd.